kamila01d/Calculating-pi-by-monte-carlo-method/README.md

  Assuming that the starting point is at the point (a, a), (center of the circle), we randomly draw points whose coordinates belong to the set (0, a).
-Next, by calculating the length of the segment from the drawing point to the center (a, a), we check whether this length is less than or equal to the radius.
+Next, by calculating the length of the segment from the drawing point to the center (0.5*a, 0.5*a), we check whether this length is less than or equal to the radius.
 If so, increment the shoots.